Best Electric Cars 2026: Range, Reliability, NACS & the Post-Tax-Credit Reality (June Update)

 1. Hyundai Ioniq 5: The Critics’ Consensus Choice

 The Ioniq 5’s ultra-fast 800V architecture enables 230 kW DC charging — a 10–80% charge in approximately 18 minutes at a compatible charger.
 The sliding centre console, relaxing seat recline, and Vehicle-to-Load (V2L) power output make it genuinely versatile.
 J.D.
 Power and Consumer Reports both rate it above the segment average for owner satisfaction and reliability.
+As of the 2025 model year, the Ioniq 5 is assembled at Hyundai Metaplant America in Georgia — making it OBBBA-eligible for the loan interest deduction.

 Best for: Buyers who want the best charging experience outside Tesla, exceptional interior space, and strong reliability.